Ishtiaq Hussain Qureshi: Early life and education

-Qureshi was born on 20 November 1903 in a noble family of Patiyali, District Kasganj, a town in Uttar Pradesh, British India.
+Qureshi was born on 20 November 1903 in a noble family of Patiyali, Kasganj District, a town near Allahabad in Uttar Pradesh, British India.
 He did matriculation in 1916.
 At this time, he took active part in Khilafat movement.
 He did graduation and M.A. in history from St. Stephen's College, Delhi, with distinction.
 In 1927, he got M.A. in Persian.
 He served as lecturer in history at St. Stephen's College from 1928 to 1944.
 Between 1937 and 1940, he studied at Cambridge University for a PhD degree.
 The topic of his thesis was Administration of Sultanate of Delhi.
 During this period, he also briefly joined the Pakistan Movement founded by Choudhary Rahmat Ali.

 After returning from England, he joined Delhi University, where he was appointed professor of history, and subsequently, the dean of the Faculty of Arts.
 He also served as acting vice chancellor of the Delhi University.
 In 1947, during the Partition riots, when the Muslim students of the St Stephen's College had to be evacuated to the Purana Qila, Dr Qureshi's library was completely burnt down by the mobs.

 Career in Pakistan

 After seeing suffering from riots, he migrated to Pakistan in 1948.
 There, he continued his academic and political career, and served as a member of the Constituent Assembly of Pakistan.
 In 1949, he was appointed professor of history at the University of the Punjab, Lahore.
 He also joined the Government of Pakistan as Minister of Refugee Rehabilitation, and later as Minister of Education.
 Later on, he joined the Columbia University, New York where he wrote his famous book, the Muslim Community of the South Asia, as a story of the trials and tribulations of the Muslims in the South Asia.

-In late 1950s, Qureshi was brought back to Pakistan by Ayub Khan's martial regime to aid in the crafting of state's new education policy.
+In the late 1950s, Qureshi was brought back to Pakistan by Ayub Khan's martial regime to aid in the crafting of state's new education policy.
 On his return, he played a pivotal role in the establishment of the University of Karachi and remained its vice-chancellor for many years.